 Choose to live in a vibrant community of honors students who will challenge and inspire you.
-Discover and expand your interests and passions, delve into new ideas, and share your sense of social responsibility with like-minded students.
+Discover and expand your interests and passions with like-minded students.
 You’ll thrive in a supportive yet challenging environment—one in which you will grow personally and academically.

-Contemporary Árbol de La Vida, a Global Honors Community, will be home to 719 honors students in the fall of 2011.
-With its bold architecture and modern finish, Árbol de La Vida (Tree of Life) is comprised of five buildings, connected by bridges, ranging from four to six stories in height.
-Students share double rooms on elongated corridors interspersed with study rooms, informal gathering lounges, community bathrooms and many spaces, large and small, for community activities.
+Contemporary Árbol de La Vida Hall, a Global Honors Community, is home to more than 700 honors students.
+With its bold architecture and modern finish, Árbol de La Vida (Tree of Life) is comprised of five buildings connected by bridges, ranging from four to six stories in height.
+Students share double rooms on elongated corridors with study rooms, informal gathering lounges, community bathrooms and many community spaces.

 A strong sustainability ethic is present, including roof-mounted solar panels for water-heating, low-flow water fixtures, room sensors to reduce energy consumption in unoccupied rooms, and large windows that open for direct ventilation and provide abundant sunlight.

-Classic Yuma Hall, an architecturally significant building on the National Register of Historic Places, will continue to be a popular home for 184 honors students.
+Classic Yuma Hall, an architecturally significant building on the National Register of Historic Places, is a popular home to more than 180 close-knit honors students.
 Students share double rooms with built-in features including a sink.
 Community areas bring residents together in the cozy sunken living room, library, large multiple-space study lounge, recreation room and courtyard.
-Learn more from Yuma residents on the Yuma hall video posted on Yuma hall description page.